 Litigation costs in New Hampshire are moderate: $20,000 to $100,000 through preliminary injunction is a reasonable range.

-What New Hampshire employees should know
+What should New Hampshire employees know about non-competes?

 If you earn at or below 200% of the federal minimum wage ($14.50 per hour), your non-compete is void under RSA 275:70-a.